 Across from the beach, Sandcastle Apartments Port Macquarie makes a great base for exploring this stunning town – especially for families and groups.
 Beautiful blue-water views and sunny spaces greet you in the one-, two-, and three-bedroom apartments.

-5. Port Stephens
+7. Port Stephens

-Port Stephens is mostly about the water.
-Rippling volcanic headlands embrace a lovely slice of blue-water bay and white sand, less than three hours north of Sydney, and you'll find more than 20 beautiful beaches where you can lay down your towel.
+Port Stephens is all about the water.
+Rippling volcanic headlands embrace a lovely slice of blue-water bay and white sand.
+Here, less than three hours north of Sydney, you'll find more than 20 beautiful beaches where you can lay down your towel.

 Whales and dolphins are also frequent visitors in the bay.
 Sign up for a cruise to see them in action.
 You can also get out on the water in nearby Myall Lakes National Park, one of the largest lake systems in the state.

 Port Stephens also offers plenty of adventures on land.
 Hike the Tomaree Head Summit Walk for panoramic views of the Port Stephens coast, zoom down the largest dunes in the Southern Hemisphere, and explore pristine pockets of natural bushland.

 Wilderness areas beckon just beyond, with hiking trails, waterfalls, and, plenty of wildlife, including, you guessed it, kangaroos!
 Don't miss the famous Fitzroy Falls in Morton National Park, and you can also kayak down the Kangaroo River or go horseback riding and wombat spotting.

 Foodies will be in heaven here.
 Stop by one of the town's cute tea rooms for afternoon tea, pick up some fresh produce from the farmers market, and sample a fresh-baked pie from the famous Kangaroo Valley Pie Shop.

-8. The Snowy Mountains
+9. The Snowy Mountains

 Summer, winter, spring, or fall, outdoor activities are the main focus in the Snowy Mountains.
 This is the ideal weekend escape for active couples and families.

-At other times of the year, popular things to do include trout fishing in the region's crystal-clear streams and lakes, mountain biking, rafting and kayaking along the mighty Snowy River, and hiking amid the snow gum forests and wind-whipped heathlands of Kosciuszko National Park.
+At other times of the year, popular things to do in the Snowy Mountains include trout fishing in the region's crystal-clear streams and lakes, mountain biking, rafting and kayaking along the mighty Snowy River, and hiking amid the snow gum forests and wind-whipped heathlands of Kosciuszko National Park.
 Serious hikers might want to spend the weekend tackling the 16.8-kilometer return hike to the summit of 2,228-meter-high Mount Kosciuszko, Australia's highest peak.

-9. Coffs Harbour
+11. Coffs Harbour